Walmart raises U.S. tobacco purchase age to 21 starting in July

 “Even a single sale to a minor is one too many,” he said.

-In the letter, the world’s largest retailer assured the regulator that it will remained focused on improving its compliance rates and any sale-to-minor violation will be dealt with promptly.
+In the letter, the world’s largest retailer also assured the regulator that it would remained focused on improving its compliance rates and any sale-to-minor violation would be dealt with promptly.

+Walmart said it would use internal and external data, including FDA data, to implement alerts, controls, training and monitoring to reduce the risk of a underage sale to an underage customer.

+In 2019, the retailer said it would conduct 8,000 secret-shopper visits, and stores and that workers who fail the checks would be required to complete a “corrective action plan.”

 Reporting by Nandita Bose in Washington; editing by Jonathan Oatis